aery32/aery32-refguide/source/modules.rst

     /* Change the frequency divider */
     aery_pm_init_gclk(GCLK0, GCLK_SOURCE_PLL1, 6);

 Initialization and setup functions set sane default values for those properties that cannot be given via function parameters.
 These default values should work for 80-90% of use cases.
 However, sometimes you may have to fine tune these properties to match your needs.
 This can be done by bitbanging the module registers after you have called the init or setup function.
-For example, the SPI chip select baudrate is hard coded to `MCK / 255` within the `aery_spi_setup_npcs()` function.
-To make SPI bus faster you can bitbang the SCRB bit in CSRX register, where X is the NPCS number.
-For register names you have to consult to the datasheet.
+For example, the SPI chip select baudrate is hard coded to `MCK/255` within the ``aery_spi_setup_npcs()`` function.
+To make SPI bus faster you can bitbang the `SCRB bit` in `CSRX register`, where `X` is the NPCS number.
+For the register names you have to consult to the datasheet.

 .. code-block:: c